 For each year beginning in fiscal 1990, the Commonwealth CAFRs, from which certain information contained in this Information Statement has been derived, have been awarded the Certificate of Achievement for Excellence in Financial Reporting by the Government Finance Officers Association of the United States and Canada (GFOA).
 The Certificate of Achievement is the highest form of recognition for excellence in state and local government financial reporting.
-Fiscal 2015 marked the 26th consecutive year that the Commonwealth has received this award.
-The FY2016 CAFR has been submitted to the GFOA for review.
+Fiscal 2016 marked the 27th consecutive year that the Commonwealth has received this award.